Sermons

 1 July 2018

 You know the drill.
 It’s 6pm – you’re busy starting dinner or perhaps you’ve just sat down to dinner and the phone rings.
-Should I answer it or let it go through to the answering machine?
-What if it’s an emergency?
-So you get up – there’s a pause – a couple clicks – and… Read more
+Should I answer it or let it… Read more

 5th Sunday after Pentecost-Safe passage through the storm (Year B )